Better than Rice

-Oatmeal cereal may be a better starter cereal than rice as it is less constipating and many babies have been found to prefer the taste of oats over rice cereal.
+Oatmeal is a great first grain for introducing to your baby and may be a better starter cereal than rice as it is less constipating and many babies have been found to prefer the taste of oats over rice cereal.
 Oats are high in fiber, calcium, protein and even some B vitamins.
 Oats also contain approximately 2 mg of iron per cup.

 Oats (Oatmeal) are very easy to shop for and you won’t have to spend hours reading the labels of oatmeal products.
 Unless you are buying a flavored oatmeal, including those with fruits and nuts, oatmeal that is found in those canisters on the grocer’s shelves are 100% natural oats.
 Your decision comes down to what type of oats you should buy: steel cut, rolled, quick cook or instant.